Lake Moomaw Overview

 fish in the lake.

-Mike Puffenbarger at Maple Tree Outdoors (540-468-2682) reports that the lake
+Mike Puffenbarger at Maple Tree Outdoors (540-468-2682): With the rain storms

 Virginia Outdoors - A Resource for Virginia Anglers and Hunters